 • Sintra train station

-• Sintra city center called Sintra Vila (this is where you get down for the National Palace of Sintra.)
+• Sintra Vila is the city center where you can access the National Palace of Sintra.

 • Moorish Castle